AngeloDotNet/NET6CustomLibrary/README.md

 | DBContext generic methods | *deprecated* |
 | DBContext Pool for different databases | *deprecated* |
 | Health Checks for different databases | *deprecated* |

-> **Note:** The methods marked as deprecated will be removed in the next version of the library but they can be used with an updated implementation, using this library (*CustomLibrary.EFCore*) already available on [Nuget](https://www.nuget.org/packages/CustomLibrary.EFCore)

 ## Available method interfaces: